-Trip interruption insurance, like trip cancellation insurance, offers protection if a trip is disrupted and all planned reservations need to be canceled or postponed.
-Trip interruption protection via credit cards typically applies not only to the primary cardholder, but also anyone else on the same travel itinerary.
+Trip interruption insurance, like trip cancellation insurance, offers protection if a trip is disrupted and all planned reservations must be cancelled or postponed.
+Trip interruption protection via credit cards typically applies to the primary cardholder and anyone else on the same travel itinerary.

 Credit Cards That Offer Insurance for Last-Minute Emergencies

-While our previous blog provides a detailed list of the best credit cards to consider that offer trip cancellation insurance or trip interruption protection, here are a few options to consider if you want protection from last-minute changes to your holiday itineraries:
+Here are a few credit card options to consider if you want protection from last-minute changes to your travel itineraries:

 Bank of America Premium Rewards Credit Card